Ahmed Ashraf: Club career

 Ahmed Ashraf started playing as an amateur in the Al-Shalhoub Academy in Riyadh.
-He represented the Saudi Arabia national football team in the 2017 Gulf Cup of Nations after foreign players who were born in Saudi Arabia were allowed to represent the national team.
+He represented the Saudi Arabia national football team in the 23rd Arabian Gulf Cup after foreign players who were born in Saudi Arabia were allowed to represent the national team.
 On 10 January 2018, Ashraf signed his first professional contract, an 18 months contract, with Pro League champions Al-Hilal.
 On 27 December 2018, he renewed his contract with Al-Hilal for 2-years.
 On 22 August 2019, Ashraf joined Al-Faisaly on a one-year loan from Al-Hilal.
-On 25 October, Ashraf joined Al-Faisaly on a permanent deal.
+On 25 October 2020, Ashraf joined Al-Faisaly on a permanent deal.

+On 2 September 2023, Ashraf joined Al-Taawoun on a two-year deal.
+On 13 September 2024, Ashraf joined Al-Jabalain.